 Filtering mentions and data analysis

-Go through the warm-up and double-check with our manual in Help if you need more technical information.
+Go through the warm-up and double-check with our manual in the Help section if you need more technical information.
 Also, feel free to contact us with questions or more advanced needs, as you go further along this road.